Skip to Main Content

 The Collaborative Addiction Recovery Services (CARS) rotation at the Providence VA Medical Center is designed to allow the clinical psychology resident to develop skills in the psychological assessment and treatment of substance use disorders with a focus on acquisition of group therapy skills, taking into account the special needs for holistic, integrated care in this population.

 Organized within the Mental Health and Behavioral Sciences Service of the Providence VA Medical Center, CARS is a multifaceted program that provides, via its interdisciplinary treatment team, services that encompass the entire continuum of care in the treatment of addictive behaviors.
-CARS either directly provides or has access (via in-house referral, referral to other VAMCs in the region, or referral to private sector treatment resources) to the following services: comprehensive intake assessment, treatment planning and case disposition; CARS Consultation-Liaison Clinic (servicing the medical/surgical areas of the Medical Center); outpatient motivational drop-in group; inpatient detoxification; inpatient substance abuse rehabilitation; CARS Intensive Outpatient Treatment Program; evidence-based individual and group outpatient psychotherapy including CBT groups for Relapse Prevention, Anger Management Group, ACT Group, SUD/Depression Group and other groups focused on coping skills training; outpatient psychiatric and medication management services; Aftercare Group Program; and Opioid Treatment Program.
+CARS either directly provides or has access (via in-house referral, referral to other VAMCs in the region, or referral to private sector treatment resources) to the following services: comprehensive intake assessment, treatment planning and case disposition; CARS Consultation-Liaison Clinic (servicing the medical/surgical areas of the Medical Center); outpatient motivational drop-in group; inpatient detoxification; inpatient substance abuse rehabilitation; CARS Intensive Outpatient Treatment Program; evidence-based individual and cognitive behavioral group outpatient psychotherapy including CBT groups for Relapse Prevention, Anger Management Group, ACT Group, SUD/Depression Group and other groups focused on coping skills training; outpatient psychiatric and medication management services; Aftercare Group Program; and Opioid Treatment Program.
 Some services are offered via the VA's telehealth platform.

 Patients serviced by CARS present with a wide range of DSM-5 Substance-Related Disorders (usually severe and long-term in nature), often carry multiple DSM diagnoses, and typically have concomitant physical conditions that directly relate to their Substance-Related Disorder (e.g., chronic pain).
 CARS strives to provide addiction treatment that is well-integrated with patients' concurrent primary medical care (typically also provided in the Medical Center).